andre-abadi/andre-abadi.github.io/_posts/2014-04-07-xbmc-downloader-3.md

     1184 eagle     20   0 50952  16m 6552 S   2.3  0.9   2:44.85 deluged

 That means taht your Deluge daemon service started correctly.
 Well done!

+###Conclusion

+In this part of the guide, we have used a package manager to install a number of packages related to the Deluge torrent program.
+We then modified some configuration files, created a startup script and configured it to run the service automatically at startup.